Connectivity Model for Kubernetes Deployments

 If you are using a load balancer to expose your event broker services to external client applications, Solace recommends setting the externalTrafficPolicy to local.
 For more information see our traffic policy recommendation in Using an Integrated Load Balancer Solution.

 Messaging client applications can connect from other VPCs/VNets or from the public Internet.
 Alternatively, you may decide not to permit clients from external IP address to connect, for example if your messaging client applications reside in the same Kubernetes cluster.
-For details about these options, see Exposing Event Broker Services to External Traffic and Not Exposing Event Broker Services to External Traffic.
+For details about these options, see Exposing Event Broker Services to External Traffic.

 Connectivity for outbound traffic from event broker services to hosts outside the Kubernetes cluster